kamioftea/advent-of-code-2023/pubs/blog/day_1.md

         // The next iteration should start from the next character after
         // the match to allow for overlaps
         *pos = digit.map(|m| m.start()).unwrap_or(0) + 1;
-        // For convenience return just the match contents digit.map(|m| m.as_str())
+        // For convenience, return only the match's contents digit.map(|m| m.as_str())
     })
         .collect()